 The law on the Italian flag

-This is the law in its native language:
+If we dig more into the Italian flag history, we must mention the law: This is the law in its native language:

 Art.
 292 (Vilipendio o danneggiamento alla bandiera o ad altro emblema dello Stato). – Chiunque vilipende con espressioni ingiuriose la bandiera nazionale o un altro emblema dello Stato é punito con la multa da euro 1.000 a euro 5.000.
 La pena é aumentata da euro 5.000 a euro 10.000 nel caso in cui il medesimo fatto sia commesso in occasione di una pubblica ricorrenza o di una cerimonia ufficiale. ) Chiunque pubblicamente e intenzionalmente distrugge, disperde, deteriora, rende inservibile o imbratta la bandiera nazionale o un altro emblema dello Stato é punito con la reclusione fino a due anni.”

-The translation, although not literal
+The translation, although not literally

 Hence, no harm of any kind can come to the Italian flag.

+So, what is the history of the Italian flag?
 Many design changes affected the Italian flag throughout history.
 In fact, the story of the flag represents and portraits the history of the country.
 All the way to the final chapter.
 Eventually, it led to the unification of the Italian people under one nation in 1861.

 The 18th and 19th century